-On November 18th at 6 p.m. the religious marriage ceremony was performed by Rev. J. C. Black in the H. M. Church, Assiout.
-Miss A. B. Greene acted as bridesmaid and the groom was ably supported by Rev. E. H. Thompson, of the Standard Church of America.
+As the Foreign Marriage Act of 1892 requires all foreigners to be married at the consulate, Cario, the official ceremony was performed by the British Consul at the consulate, Cario, at 12 a.m., November 17th, in the presence of Miss A. B. Greene, principal of the H.M.
+Girls' School, Assiout, and Rev. J. C. Black, superintendent of the H.M.
+Mission in Exempt ligious marriage ceremony was per-formed by Rev. J. C. Black in the H. M. Church, Assiout.
+Miss A. B. M. Church, Assiout.
+Miss A. B. Greene acted as bridesmaid and the Greene acted as bridesmaid and the groom was ably supported by Rev. E. H. Thompson, of the Standard Church of America.
 Miss Una Black acted as flower girl.
 The bride wore navy blue with a cluster of Egyptian roses as her only adornment.
 The bridesmaid wore grey and carried a magnificent bouquet of pink Egyptian roses.
-The ceremony was in English, interpreted by Mr. Sutton in Arabic, for the benefit of the Egyptian friends who were present, and was simple and impresit of the Egyptian friends who were present, and was simple and impressive.
+The ceremony was in English, interpreted by Mr. Sutton in Arabic, for the benefit of the Egyptian friends who were present, and was simple and impressive.
 The church, in appearance, was quite in harmony with the event, thanks to the Egyptian friends who so generously supplied the roses.
-The wedding party during the ceremony stood under a simple yet beautiful arch of Egyptian roses and palm branches tastefully prepared under the personal supervision of Miss B. Roe, teacher of the H.M.
+The wedding party during the ceremony wedding party during the ceremony stood under a simple yet beautiful arch of Egyptian roses and palm branches tastefully prepared under the personal supervision of Miss B. Roe, teacher of the H.M.
 Girls' School, Assiout.
-About 200 were present to witness the ceremony and according to Egyptian custom were treated to boxes of candy at the close.
+About 200 were present to witness the ceremony and according to witness the ceremony and according to begyptian custom were treated to boxes of candy at the close.